 I always catch my students staring at the wall where the rounding anchor chart used to be during state tests.
-This also goes for all of my other anchor charts as well.
-Way to go kids!
+This also goes for all of my other math anchor charts–way to go kids!

-Rounding Anchor Chart Chant
+My Rounding Anchor Chart Chant

-Then, look right “next door” to the number after the marked number.
+2. Then, look right “next door” to the number after the marked number.

 Don’t Forget the Why of Rounding

 This anchor chart should not be used instead of teaching the students about “why” the number rounds to what it does.

 Advice on Making the Rounding Anchor Chart

-Students are much more likely to use the anchor charts if they were a part of the process of creating it.
-If you are a perfectionist, like me, create it as a class and then create the same one later on, but a little neater.
+Students are much more likely to use anchor charts if they are a part of the process of creating them.
+(Although, if you are a perfectionist, like me, create it as a class and then create the same one later on, but a little neater.)